CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/computec-app-engine-plugin-template-for-typescipt.md

 ### Adding

 :::note
-    In the following example, we’ll be using a template designed for an AppEngine plugin that features a UI5 and JavaScript frontend.
+    In the following example, we’ll be using a template designed for an CompuTec AppEngine plugin that features a UI5 and JavaScript frontend.
 :::

 To install the template package, open Windows Terminal and run the following command: